 Hold onto your seats because the way you consume and cook rice is about to change forever.
 This Egyptian baked rice is loaded with butter, heavy cream, beef and clotted cream.
 Yup!
 You heard that ingredient list correctly.

-Traditionally made in a clay pot, our take on this Southern Egyptian classic is absolutely delicious!
-It is the perfect side to accompany any main dish and is one of the most indulgent recipes you will find here at Food Dolls.
+Traditionally made in a clay pot, our take on this Southern Egyptian classic is absolutely scrumptious and so satisfying!
+It is the perfect side to accompany any main dish and is one of the most indulgent recipes you’ll find here at Food Dolls.

 Shorbet Ads